lasiadhi/The-Element-of-Statistical-Learning/README.md

 # The Element of Statistical Learning (a book by Trevor Hastie, Robert Tibshirani, and Jerome Friedman)
-Here, I am trying to regenerate plots in each chapter of the book using Python.
+Here, I am trying to regenerate some plots and work on exercises in each chapter using Python.
-The intension of this work is to practice the machine learning tools for myself and share them with others.
+The intension of this work is to practice machine learning tools and share the results with others.